 |Psychiatric Damage Generally||Less Severe||£1,440 to £5,500|

-After you have completed your evidence gathering and have organised a medical examination you are ready to file your case.
+After you have completed your evidence gathering and have organised a medical examination, you are ready to file your case.
 It can be tricky to know which solicitor to choose to help you with your case as there appear to be so many options available.
-Here at Accident Claims, we invite you to have a complimentary consultation to talk about the best course of action.
-There is no obligation beyond this initial consultation and you may find it helpful to talk to somebody who can familiarise you with the legal process.
+Here at Accident Claims, we invite you to have a complimentary consultation to discuss the best course of action.
+There is no obligation beyond this initial consultation, and you may find it helpful to talk to somebody who can familiarise you with the legal process.

-If you are ready to begin your claim then call us today on 0800 073 8801 or chat to us online via live webchat or our online contact form.
+If you are ready to begin your claim, call us today on 0800 073 8801 or chat with us online via live webchat or our online contact form.
 We cannot take back what has happened to you, but we can help you move forward with a brighter future.

-NHS Information on sexual abuse and assault also find out how you can support a friend and how to recognise the signs of sexual abuse including domestic violence, rape and sexual assault.
+NHS Information on sexual abuse and assault also find out how you can support a friend and recognise the signs of sexual abuse, including domestic violence, rape and sexual assault.